johnpeart/johnpeart.github.io/src/posts/blogpost/2017-04-21-eurovision-first-listens.md

   semifinal: 2
   final: false
   commentary: |
     This is unexpectedly strong from Serbia.
-It's not my favourite club-style anthem this year, but it's a solid crack.
+It’s not my favourite club-style anthem this year, but it’s a solid crack.

 - country: "Austria"
   song: "Running On Air"